Enhanced Nursing Practice - Clinical and Critical Care

 Student Consent Forms

 An Immunization Record is a mandatory admission requirement for all students.
 ANY PRACTICAL EXPERIENCE IS PROHIBITED UNTIL THE IMMUNIZATION RECORD IS COMPLETED.
-If a student does not complete their pre-requisites to clinical practice prior to placement, they will be unable to attend.
+If a student does not complete their pre-WIL health requirements prior to placement, they will be unable to attend.

 - Standard First Aid and CPR – HCP level